fluid-project/eleventy-plugin-fluid/README.md

 The `defaultLanguage` can be overridden by passing a new value to the `defaultLanguage` options key when registering `eleventy-plugin-fluid`.

-The localization shortcodes included in `eleventy-plugin-fluid` requiere a global data object called `translations` with the following shape:
+The localization shortcodes included in `eleventy-plugin-fluid` require a global data object called `translations` with the following shape:

 ```json